cmzou/diffpriv/py_tf_yyz/preprocessing/README.md

 # Data Preprocessing
-This document focus on the HDMA-LAR data for North Carolina in 2017.
+This document focus on the HDMA-LAR data for four states (North Carolina, South Carolina, Georgia, and Virginia) in 2017.
 Ideally, this data preprocessing process can be applied to data from any state or year.

-In the following document, this dataset will be abbreviated as `nc`.

 ## Explore data
-Initially, `nc` has 464109 rows and 48 columns.
+Initially, the dataset has 1,619,698 rows and 48 columns.

 ## Reduce rows
 TL;DR